About the UCI Health Strategic Plan

 - Terrance R. Mayes, EdD — Associate Vice Chancellor of Diversity and Inclusion, Chief Diversity Officer

 - Pat Patton, RN — Chief Nursing Officer

 - Suzanne B. Sandmeyer, PhD — Senior Associate Dean, Research and Professor, Biological Chemistry

 - Leslie Thompson, PhD — Professor, Biological Chemistry, Psychiatry and Human Behavior, and Neurobiology and Behavior

-- William Wilson, MD — Chief Medical Officer (interim)
+- William C. Wilson, MD — Chief Medical Officer

-To ensure successful execution of the UC Irvine Health Strategic Plan, progress will be measured annually for metrics tied to each aspiration.
+To ensure successful execution of the UCI Health Strategic Plan, progress will be measured annually for metrics tied to each aspiration.
 18-month and five-year targets have been established for each metric to track our success toward achieving each aspiration.
-The plan detailed on this website reflects UC Irvine Health’s commitment to advancing research, education and clinical care, and furthering excellence in each.
+The plan detailed on this website reflects UCI Health’s commitment to advancing research, education and clinical care, and furthering excellence in each.